 Skip How Do I Participate? widget

-1) Decide whether you want to dynamically deck out a line drawing or Masterfully Manipulate a 3D Model.
+1) Decide whether you want to start with a 2D image or a 3D Model.

-2) Based on your choice, download the Chair drawing or 3D Model below as the Canvas for your artwork.
+2) Based on your choice, download the 2D chair image or one of the 3D models linked below as the Canvas for your artwork.

 3) Consult the Requirements & Guidelines below to make sure you create art that is eligible and that it is formatted to result in the best presentation possible.